anujshah108/smallTokenProject/README.md

 - The initial supply of all tokens is assigned to the owner of the contract.

-- Adding accounts to MetaMask using testrpc will allow you to purchase AnujToken.
+- Adding accounts to MetaMask private network and TestRPC will allow you to purchase AnujToken.

 ____